 Before making the decision to copy from protected sources, instructors are strongly encouraged to work with their Liaison Librarians to identify alternative sources for classroom instruction from the vast amount of digital content available through library subscriptions, Creative Commons licenses, Open Access websites or materials not under copyright protection (public domain).
 See alternative online resources.

-The Course Reserve collection is comprised of high demand materials selected by instructors for use by students registered in specific courses at the University of Windsor.
-Course Reserve readings can be in either print or digital form - Course Reserves & EReserves readings are now merged in a new interface for the benefit of student access.
+Course Readings are comprised of high demand print or digital materials selected by instructors for use by students registered in specific courses at the University of Windsor.

 - Courseware packages;

 - Library-owned books, journal volumes and other materials;

 - Instructor-owned books;

 - Materials in which the instructor holds copyright (i.e. lecture notes, PPT);

 - Links to e-journals and e-books licensed by the Library;